MathAdventurer/LGKDE/README.md

 ## Benchmark Baselines

-Commands for running the UB-GOLD graph-level anomaly detection benchmark baselines are provided in [Benchmarks/RUN-UBGOLD.sh](./Benchmarks/RUN-UBGOLD.sh).
+Example Commands for running the UB-GOLD graph-level anomaly detection benchmark baselines are provided in [Benchmarks/RUN-UBGOLD.sh](./Benchmarks/RUN-UBGOLD.sh).
 Please refer to the UB-GOLD repository (https://github.com/UB-GOLD/UB-GOLD) for instructions on setting up the benchmark environment and datasets.
 ## Requirements

 ### Hardware Requirements